iwandepe/iwandepe/README.md

 ### I am Iwan Dwi Prakoso
 - Software engineering enthusiast.
-- A Informatics Engineering Undergraduate Student.
+- An Informatics Engineering Undergraduate Student.
 - Currently working on some side projects based on Web Development.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.